 Who else but Jerry Rubin would tell a large crowd of college kids that their failure to get thrown out of school was evidence of their failure to truly learn?

-That delightfully wild slice of advice was one of many similar zingers that the infamously flamboyant antiwar agitator, Youth International Party co-founder and, at the time, member of the Chicago Seven would offer up in Seattle on the date in focus here.
-On that Saturday, in the early afternoon, Rubin (1938-1994) addressed an overflow crowd of 4,000 in the University of Washington’s Husky Union Building (HUB), where he pontificated on the Chicago Seven trial, among other then-controversial subjects.
+That delightfully wild slice of advice was one of several similar zingers that the infamously flamboyant antiwar agitator, Youth International Party co-founder and, at the time, member of the Chicago Seven would serve up in Seattle on the date in focus here.
+On that early Saturday afternoon, Rubin (1938-1994) addressed an overflow crowd of roughly 4,000 in the University of Washington’s Husky Union Building (HUB), where he pontificated on the Chicago Seven trial, among other then-controversial subjects.

-Rubin first gained nationwide fame sufficient enough to attract such a crowd to the HUB when, as a younger and more austere antiwar activist at the University of California at Berkeley in May 1965, he organized the Vietnam Day Committee (VDC), an ad-hoc coalition which then held a reportedly massive antiwar teach-in attended by an estimated 30,000 people.
+Rubin first gained nationwide fame sufficient enough to attract such a crowd to the HUB when, as a younger and more austere antiwar activist at the University of California at Berkeley in May 1965, he organized the Vietnam Day Committee (VDC), an ad hoc coalition which then held a massive antiwar teach-in attended by an estimated 30,000 people.
 The VDC teach-in was one of the first major public expressions of protest against the U.S. military presence in Vietnam, then rapidly being escalated.
-In January 1968, after his antiwar tactics had grown more strategically absurdist, Rubin (along with Hoffman and others) co-founded the Yippies, a group of intentionally irreverent ideological pranksters, later self-designated with mock pomposity as the Youth International Party.
+On December 31, 1967, after his antiwar tactics had grown more strategically absurdist, Rubin (along with Hoffman and several others) co-founded the Yippies, a group of intentionally irreverent ideological pranksters, later self-designated with mock pomposity as the Youth International Party.

-Rubin was invited to speak at the UW by Michael Lerner, then a 27-year-old visiting UW philosophy professor and a former VDC comrade of Rubin’s at Berkeley.
-Lerner was then trying to organize a new antiwar group at the UW to fill the void left there by the nationwide implosion of Students for a Democratic Society (including the UW chapter) the preceding summer, and he reportedly hoped that Rubin’s appearance in Seattle would be a sufficient catalyst for such a group.
+Rubin was invited to speak at the UW by Michael Lerner, a former VDC comrade of Rubin’s at Berkeley who was then a 27-year-old visiting UW philosophy professor.
+While teaching Philosophy 110, an introduction to Karl Marx and New Left avatar Herbert Marcuse, Lerner was then attempting to organize a new antiwar group at the UW to fill the void left there by the nationwide implosion of Students for a Democratic Society (including the UW chapter) the preceding summer.
+Lerner hoped that Rubin’s appearance in Seattle would be a sufficient catalyst for such a group.

-It should be noted here that, as the Chicago Seven trial unfolded, many among the American antiwar movement had begun to view Rubin as a liability to the cause, viewing his increasingly reckless and (truth be told) profoundly inarticulate anti-authoritarianism as counterproductive to more serious and studied arguments against the Vietnam War and the military-industrial complex in general.
-No one at the time seemed to deny, however, that Rubin, for all his apparent self-infatuation, was an unusually magnetic public speaker, as amply evidenced by his HUB speech, in which he proved by turns equally flippant, poignant, and provocative.
+One should note here that, as the Chicago Seven trial unfolded, many among the American antiwar movement had begun to consider Rubin a liability to the cause, viewing his increasingly theatrical anti-authoritarianism as counterproductive to more serious and studied arguments against the Vietnam War and the military-industrial complex in general.
+Nevertheless, no one seemed at the time to deny that Rubin, despite his apparent self-infatuation, was an unusually charismatic and therefore catalytic public speaker, as amply evidenced by his HUB speech, in which he proved by turns equally flippant, poignant, and provocative.

 For example, the flippant Jerry Rubin, on the proceedings in Chicago: “The court is like a classroom.
 We’re there to see if we’re bad or good.
 At the end of the trial we’ll get a grade.”